Ti Tom Ban, Camus

 - Stayed in this beautifully, converted cottage for a week in August.
 Great location for touring Connemara, very peaceful setting with beautiful views of the mountain which you can climb on a good day.
 This is a beautiful part of Ireland which remains untouched.
 The cottage has been tastefully converted, it’s very cosy with a lovely open fire.- Sue August 2017

 - Beautiful, countryside retreat.
 This old country cottage is a hidden gem that we were delighted to have found.
 This house had all facilities required, and provided us with a sense of warmth.
 It was easy to get comfortable in this house, and though small we viewed it more so as cosy.
 All aspects of this home – from a beautiful location to a wonderful host – made our stay in Tí Tom Bán one we will never forget.- Lynch June 2016

 Electricity and Oil is charged €20 per week.

 Linen & towels are inclusive in the rental rate.

 Please note that €100 security deposit is required upon arrival.
 As long as there are no breakages or damage to the property this will be refunded on departure.

-Check-in time is between 4pm & 6pm (If you require a later check-in time please let us know).
+Check-in time is strictly from 5pm onwards (If you require a later check-in time please let us know).
 During peak season the changeover dates are Saturdays.

 Please note that most restaurants & cafes in the area have free internet access.